 We have added four variants of M5 instance types added to the platform.
 One instance of m5.large and 3 instances of m5.xlarge with different storage capacities.
 All of them come with EBS backed SSD drives.
 Compared to M4s, there is a slight increase in price.
 The biggest increase of 23% is for the lowest configuration i.e. the m.large instance.
 But evidently, from the benchmarks, the price-to-performance ratio is much better for m5.large compared to m4.large.
 What’s even better for customers is that the higher configs of M5 are only marginally more expensive than their M4 equivalents which means even better price-to-performance.

-Below are their specification and pricing (for US West – Oregon region).
-Pricing for rest of the regions is available on Instaclustr Console when you login.
+Below are their specification and pricing (for US East – Ohio).
+Pricing for the rest of the regions is available on Instaclustr Console when you log in.

 |#||Instaclustr Instance Type||AWS Instance Name||CPU Cores||Memory||Storage Capacity||Price/node/month|